stealthbay/InstagramWhoDoesNotFollowBack/README.md

 * Run script.sh

-* Open the WhoDoesNotFollowBack.txt file to view your results
+* Open the WhoDoesNotFollowBack.txt file to view your results from the "files" folder

 <!-- CONTRIBUTING -->